Secrets of the I Ching

-Secrets of the I Ching is the first album by American alternative rock band 10,000 Maniacs (following their 1982 EP, Human Conflict Number Five), released in 1983 by Mark Records.
-While the album also contained the band's own Christian Burial Music imprint, the label itself was fictitious.
+Secrets of the I Ching is the first album by American alternative rock band 10,000 Maniacs (following their 1982 EP Human Conflict Number Five), released in 1983 by Mark Records.
+While the album also contained the band's own Christian Burial Music imprint, the label was fictitious.

-Re-recorded versions of the songs "Tension" (as "Tension Makes a Tangle"), "Grey Victory", "Daktari" and "My Mother the War" would later appear on the band's 1985 album The Wishing Chair.
-The song "Tension" is itself a re-recording of a song that initially appeared on the band's Human Conflict Number Five EP.
+Re-recorded versions of the songs "Tension" (as "Tension Makes a Tangle"), "Grey Victory", "Daktari" and "My Mother the War" later appeared on the band's 1985 album The Wishing Chair.
+The song "Tension" is a re-recording of a song that appeared on the band's Human Conflict Number Five.

-All the tracks on the LP appear in remixed, remastered and resequenced form on the 10,000 Maniacs compilation CD Hope Chest: The Fredonia Recordings 1982-1983 (1990).
+All the tracks on the LP appear in remixed, remastered, and resequenced form on the 10,000 Maniacs compilation CD Hope Chest: The Fredonia Recordings 1982-1983 (1990).